phamkevinusa/2022-2023-Comp-Sci-Projects/README.md

   * **Repository:** [https://github.com/Tarvisss/RowdyHacks-2024](https://github.com/Tarvisss/RowdyHacks-2024)
   * **Description:**  This is a React web app made for the Rowdyhacks 2024 hackathon made with 3 other teammates.
 It is a place to host a poll with a functional login, although we did not get to implement too much functionality over 24 hours.
-I worked mainly on front end design components and ux.
+I worked mainly on front end design components and UX.
   * **Tools:**  React, Tailwind, NextJS

 ###  Game App - "Human Benchmark"